APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

    </code></pre>
  <h3>Top-level Definitions</h3>

-  the Object MyExecutableProgram has nested definitions (vals, defs & methods) and is called top-level because is not nested within another definition.
+  The Object MyExecutableProgram has nested definitions (vals, defs & methods) and is called top-level because is not nested within another definition.
  <h3>Packages and Imports</h3>
   Top-level definitions can be organized an imported as packages